OpenStackweb/oid-sweden-2024/src/pages/content-pages/about-event.md

 ---
 ## Welcome to OpenInfra Day Sweden 2024!

 On May 7 we will gather at Volvohallen in Gothenburg for yet another Swedish-powered community event about open infrastructure, OpenStack, Kubernetes, and the most relevant technologies in the ecosystem.
+[Register now](https://oideurope2024.openinfra.dev/#registration=1)!

 The event is FREE of charge and you can contribute by submitting your talk already today!